Arnoldzzz21/Superstore-Project/README.md

 Regression Coefficients

 Although the model explains approximately 17% of Profit variability, it provides valuable business insights regarding the impact of discounts and sales on profitability.

+Business Recommendations

+Based on the analysis, the following recommendations are proposed:

+Reduce excessive discounts on low-performing products.
+Review pricing strategies for unprofitable product categories.
+Focus marketing efforts on profitable customer segments.
+Use customer segmentation to personalize promotional campaigns.
+Include additional business variables in future predictive models to improve accuracy.

 Conclusion